Internal link optimization is a must if you want your website to rank in Google's search results.

 Well, you may have guessed it already, but it helps improve your rankings for those keywords!

 But, you don't want to overdo it.
-Don't use the same keyword over and over or use the title as the anchor text.
+Don't use the same keyword over and over, or use the title as the anchor text.
 Search engines see this as spammy, and you could hurt your site more than you help.

 Plus, readers love descriptive anchor text!
 They're more likely to click if the text gives context and describes the content.

-1. Build a pyramid structure
+2. Build an internal link pyramid structure

 3. Keep your site's hierarchy in mind